Europa League winners Atalanta bask in hero's welcome on home return

 Gasperini's future has been the hot topic in Bergamo, with persistent rumours of talks with Napoli, who finished their dismal campaign as defending champions with a goalless draw with Lecce.

-The 66-year-old described Napoli as a beautiful woman tempting him away from his wife, but on Sunday CEO Luca Percassi suggested that Gasperini would remain faithful.
+The 66-year-old, who has been in charge since 2016, had described Napoli as a beautiful woman tempting him away from his wife, but after Sunday's win he confirmed that he would remain faithful.

-"Let's hope the wife ends up being more attractive than any girlfriend," joked Percassi before the match.
+"After eight years you can get to the stage when you feel some tiredness and think that maybe next year is the time to make a change," said Gasperini to DAZN.

+"It's normal that both sides take time to think about these things.
+But we're going to continue together and we're all happy about it."

 And after Gasperini held aloft the trophy to huge cheers the crowd belted out a chant of "we're gonna win the league!".